Historic Columbia River Highway Newsletters

 To receive the newsletter by email, contact Susan Hanson, ODOT Community Affairs.

-Newest State Trail Section to be dedicated
+Newest State Trail Section dedicated

 State Trail Yeon to Moffett Creek Section Still Closed Until Oct.
 31